 1. Cognitive Impairment

-In the elderly, B12 deficiency has been linked to cognitive impairment and dementia.
-This deficiency has also been linked to other neurodegenerative disorders such as multiple sclerosis and Parkinson’s disease.
+In the elderly, B12 deficiency is linked to cognitive impairment and dementia.
+This deficiency is also linked to other neurodegenerative conditions such as multiple sclerosis and Parkinson's disease.

 3. Melancholic Depression